mlastes1987/HeartGoldUltra/README.md

 * Updated Effects for Existing [Moves](https://github.com/users/BluRosie/projects/3) and [Abilities](https://github.com/users/BluRosie/projects/2)
 * 30 PC Boxes

 BE AWARE: Desmume is having issues that lead to the sprites glitching and then black screen after battles or looking at the menu screens.
-Recommended emulator is MelonDS until further notice.
+Recommended emulator is MelonDS until further notice and also do not use BIOS files, as this also makes the glitch happen.

 *A more comprehensive list of features + a roadmap can be found by visiting the [hg-engine wiki](https://github.com/BluRosie/hg-engine/wiki).
 Please read this README and the Wiki thoroughly before asking questions.*